yikuansun/daize.js/readme.md

 displayCanvases have the following methods:
 `displayCanvas.addsprite(sprite)` - add a [sprite](#sprite) to the displayCanvas.
+`displayCanvas.deleteallsprites()` - delete all of the sprites in the displayCanvas.
 `displayCanvas.clearstamps()` - clear all stamps.
 See `sprite.stamp()`

 ## sprite